techjay-c/tp/docs/UserGuide.md

 Examples:
 * `delete-dentist 6` deletes the dentist with the `DENTIST_ID` 6.

-### Search for dentists by Dentist ID or keyword: `search-dentist`
+### Searching for dentists by Dentist ID or keyword: `search-dentist`

-Search for dentists by their Dentist ID or matching names with a keyword.
+Searches for dentists by their Dentist ID or matching names with a keyword.
 This command helps you find dentists records that match your search criteria.

 **Format:** `search-dentist KEYWORD` or `search-dentist DENTIST_ID`